phalcon/documentation/docs/coding-standard.md

 ### Methods
 - Method names must be declared in camelCase.
 - Methods must be sorted alphabetically and based on their visibility.
-The order is `public`, `protected` and `private`. `__construct` if defined must be at the top of the class.
+The order is `public`, `protected`, and `private`. `__construct` if defined must be at the top of the class.
 - Method names must not be prefixed with underscore `_`.
 - All methods must have a return type.
 If the method does not return anything it should be marked `void`
 - Opening braces for methods must go on the next line, and closing braces must go on the next line after the body.